Literacy and education for people in custody

 Low literacy can be a key contributor to the root causes of crime.
-B.C.
-Corrections helps people under its supervision make a new start by teaching them to read, write and learn the skills they need to live independently.
+BC Corrections works with local school districts and literacy organizations to help people under supervision make a new start, by teaching them to read, write and learn the skills they need to live independently.

-B.C.
-Corrections delivers programs in plain-language to ensure offenders with low literacy understand and benefit fully from our programs.
+We deliver programs in plain language to ensure people in custody with low literacy understand and benefit fully from our programs.

 Basic literacy means being able to read and write, but the skills needed to navigate the world successfully go beyond the basics.
 Full literacy involves:

-- Understanding arithmetic well enough to balance accounts, calculate tips or review receipts
+- Understanding math well enough to balance accounts, calculate tips or review receipts.

-Through Essential Skills to Success, offenders gain the skills they need to succeed at these types of tasks after they are released from custody.
+Through Essential Skills to Success, individuals in custody gain the skills they need to succeed at these types of tasks after they are released from custody.

-Education can reduce crime by giving offenders the skills they need to succeed.
-B.C.
-Corrections partners with schools to develop and deliver educational programs for offenders in custody.
+Education can reduce crime by giving people the skills they need to succeed.
+BC Corrections partners with local schools to develop and deliver educational programs for people in custody.

-Corrections works with its partners to deliver English as a Second Language (ESL) courses.
-These courses make it easier for immigration detainees and offenders with limited knowledge of English to integrate into the community.
+BC Corrections works with its partners to deliver English as a Second Language (ESL) courses.
+These courses make it easier for immigration detainees and people in custody with limited knowledge of English to integrate into the community.

-The Indigenous Studies program helps inmates better understand and connect with Aboriginal cultures in British Columbia.
+The Indigenous Studies program helps people with Indigenous ancestry connect with Indigenous cultures in B.C.